zbwxjtu/Water-confined-density-prediction-APP/README.md

 The origin MD data can be found in excel file (DATA_SET.xlsx).
 User can use "APP_ML_predict_CNT_confined_density.mlappinstall" file to install this APP in MATLB, or use "APP_ML_predict_CNT_confined_density.mlapp" and "net.mat" file to directly use this APP in MATLAB.

 If you have any questions, please contact zbwxjtu@163.com.

+Please cite this paper if you use this app or data.

+Zhang, Bowei, et al. "An investigation of the density of nano-confined subcritical/supercritical water."
+Energy (2023): 129185.